KaloyannGG/customer-data-pipeline/README.md

 - Extract customer and order data from CSV files
 - Validate and clean incoming data
+- Detect missing values, duplicate customers and invalid dates
 - Transform the data into a consistent format
 - Load clean data into PostgreSQL
-- Perform SQL analysis and reporting
+- Perform SQL analysis on customer and order data
+- Visualize the results in Power BI